dmx-systems/dmx-documentation/docs/user.rst

 ===================

 Users can change their own password by searching for it and editing it.
-Open the :ref:`Search/Create Dialog <user-the-search-create-dialog>`, enter your user name and click it to reveal it on the topicmap.
+Open the :ref:`Search/Create Dialog <user-the-search-create-dialog>`, enter your user name and click it to reveal it on the Topicmap.

 .. image:: _static/user-account.png